Panini (song)

 "Panini" is a song by American rapper Lil Nas X from his second EP 7 (2019).
 It was released as his second single through Columbia Records on June 20, 2019.
-"Panini" was written by Lil Nas X, alongside production duo Take a Daytrip and co-producer Dot Da Genius.
-Late singer & Nirvana frontman Kurt Cobain is also credited as a writer due to the chorus containing an interpolation of the band's song "In Bloom" from their album Nevermind.
+"Panini" was written by Lil Nas X, alongside production duo Take a Daytrip (consisting of Denzel Baptiste and David Biral) and co-producer Dot da Genius.
+Late singer and Nirvana frontman Kurt Cobain is also credited as a writer due to the chorus containing an interpolation of the band's song "In Bloom" from their second studio album, Nevermind.

+The song, when released as a single, hit number 5 on the US Billboard Hot 100, number 2 on the Hot R&B/Hip-Hop Songs chart and number 1 on the US Billboard Rhythmic charts.
+The song also hit the top 10 in 4 charts in the United States and in Belgium, Canada, Greece, Latvia, and Lithuania.
 Mike Diva directed the "Panini" music video starring Skai Jackson.
-Premiering on September 5, 2019, it features her trying to outrun Lil Nas X and choreographed robots in a futuristic setting.
+Released on the 5th of September, 2019, it features her trying to outrun Lil Nas X and choreographed robots in a futuristic setting.
 A remix with American rapper DaBaby was released on September 13, 2019.

 Background

 "Panini" was released by Columbia Records as Lil Nas X's second single on June 20, 2019, one day before the release of 7.
 Multiple music publications wrote that the chorus of the song contains an interpolation of "In Bloom", released on the 1991 album Nevermind by Nirvana and written by frontman Kurt Cobain.
 Lil Nas X, however, stated that the similarity between the two songs' melodies was unintentional, as he was not introduced to the band's music until after recording "Panini".
 Nevertheless, he later thanked Cobain's daughter, Frances Bean Cobain, for being able to interpolate "In Bloom".

 "Panini" is named after the fictional cabbit bear hybrid of the same name—a character from the animated television series Chowder with the character herself being named after the Panini sandwich.

 It is composed in the key of F minor and employs common time meter.
 The synth-driven ostinato simulates the timbre of a brass instrument and implies a v-VI harmonic progression with the tonic chord momentarily bridging the other two and effectively behaving as a passing tone; a similar approach is likewise found in Toto's hit "Africa".